 Norton Antivirus installs cryptominer along with the application package

 Norton has faced a barrage of criticism for including the 360 cryptominer in its suite of apps.
-Although the company announced in advance that it would do so, the audience was not enthusiastic about the practice.
+Although the company announced in advance that it would do so, the audience was not enthusiastic regarding the practice.
 At the same time, Norton claims that the miner is safe and reliable, but many have questions regarding the technical side and ethics.

 The miner aims to mine Ethereum cryptocurrency together with other Norton users.
 A heavily embellished idea is that even those who don’t know cryptocurrencies can easily connect to the ecosystem thanks to software from a “trusted developer”.
 However, given that the market is full of suspicious mining programs, skepticism is justified.